nguemtchuengdanielle/Password-Checker-Group-Project/README.md

 # 📁 Files Included

-- `password_checker.ipynb` — Jupyter Notebook with code and interface
+- `Project2_groupe1.ipynb` — Jupyter Notebook with code and interface
 - `Project2_groupe1.pdf` — Beamer presentation

 ## 🧠 How It Works